4 Tips for Effective Health Club Social Media Marketing

 In Uncategorized

-The odds are that you are on social media personally.
-And, your health club hopefully has an online social media presence as well.
+The odds are that you are on social media personally, and your health club hopefully has an online social media presence as well.
 However, just being there doesn’t mean it is doing you any good.
 The key is to turn your social presence into a marketing powerhouse for your gym.

-And it makes sense as an estimated 43% of people use some form of social media globally, according to Emarsys.
+And it makes sense, as an estimated 43% of people use some form of social media globally, according to Emarsys.

 To utilize social media marketing for your gym takes some planning, a bit of science, and some good old-fashioned creative content.
 Here are four tips to keep in mind as you build—or build out—your social media marketing.